Skip to content

 *

-* All files matching the "extensions configuration" list but not matching the "ignore configuration" will be searched for
+* All files matching the "extensions" list but not matching the "ignore" list will be searched

-* sourcemap JSON or `//#sourceMappingURL=` comments, so generated files + source maps pairs are found, then source maps will be uploaded.
+* for sourcemap JSON or `//#sourceMappingURL=` comments to find the generated file + sourcemap pairs, then the sourcemaps will be uploaded.

 */